 Kids can sort all kinds of little things in divided boxes.
 You can also add them to an entomology lab dramatic play area to house insect collections.

-Art & Craft Supplies
+Dollar Store Preschool activities with Art & Craft Supplies

 Here are some of my favorite art supplies that can be used for fine motor activities.